elp2/advent_of_code/2022/README.md

 # Day 7
 The pre-parsing of commands was a waste - I just parsed them so I could unpack them later.
 Same with saving the individual files and sizes, although you never know on Part 2!

+# Day 8
+That was just much harder than it should have been.
+At least my parse through neighbors code was pretty reusable.